universe1987/RedEnvelope/README.md

 # RedEnvelope
-A better red envelope machenism for WeChat
+A better red envelope mechanism for WeChat

 [WeChat red envelope](https://en.wikipedia.org/wiki/WeChat_red_envelope}) enables a user to send money with some degree of randomness.
 A red envelope is determined by two numbers: amount of money *M* and number of receivers *N*.
 Receiver *k* gets a random amount of money *X_k*, adding up to *M*.
 This problem is simplified as generating *N* random variables adding to *1*.